Andrea Bargnani: National team career

 Bargnani played for the Italian junior and under-20 national teams.
 He competed on the World Select Team at the 2004 Nike Hoop Summit.
 He also featured in EuroBasket 2007, representing the Italian senior national team.
 Italy finished ninth in the competition, and in six games, Bargnani averaged 12.7 points and 5.0 rebounds in 28.7 minutes per game.

 He was called up to the Italian squad that took part in EuroBasket 2015.
 Bargnani averaged 14.8 points and 3.6 rebounds per game, while Italy finished the tournament in sixth place.

+Post-retirement

+In 2025, he was named LBA executive advisor.